alias454/ansible-splunk-playbook/roles/splunk-ca/README.md

 # CA Role Overview and Purpose

-By default Splunk has existing certs but those all use the same root key and can be prone to MITM attacks.
+By default Splunk sets up certs but those use the same root key and can be prone to MITM attacks.
-I decided as a preparation for running a Splunk cluster, I needed a way to manage certificates and distribute them between Splunk nodes.
+As a preparation for running a Splunk cluster, I needed a way to manage certificates and distribute them between Splunk nodes.

 This role is a heavily modified version of what can be found at the below links
   - https://www.tikalk.com/posts/2016/10/30/Running-Your-Own-Ansible-Driven-CA/
   - https://github.com/shelleg/ansible-role-ca